 How to Set Up Your Email Signature

 When you’re using email to job search or network, it's important to include a professional email signature that has all of your contact information.
 This makes it easy for hiring managers and recruiters to get in touch with you.
-Read below for advice on what to include in your email signature, and how to set one up on your email account.
+Read on for advice on what to include in your email signature, and how to set one up on your email account.

 First, make sure that the email account you are using for your job searching is a professional one.
 You should have a simple, professional email handle such as FirstnameLastname@gmail.com.
 If you’re not sure how to set up an email account, review this guide on how to set up an email account for your job search.